bataseven/Haptic-Experiments-Unity/README.md

 # Haptic-Experiments-Unity
-Unity codes and experiments from my masters studies.
+Unity project (2021.2.18f1) and experimental data from my masters studies.
 Experiment details can be found in https://bataseven.github.io/